 We are also coordinating with the Lory Park Rangers to have a limited supply of water dropped off on the access road behind Arthur’s Rock.
 Several water coolers will be placed at about mile 21 on the first loop and mile 29 on the second loop.
 Please plan on carrying enough water from Arthur’s or from the Finish area to get up and over the 7.4 mile leg.
 This water is primarily intended to help 50 milers who may get caught short on water on the slower trip back up and over to the Arthur’s aid station.
 We will communicate yes/no on this water drop on race week.

 All full service aid stations will stock the following items:

-- VFuel bulk gel.
+- VFuel bulk gel and sports drink.
 (Please bring your own gel flask for refills.)

 - Water and Ice (Ice may be limited at the Towers aid station)

 The following items may be subject to change depending on the weather forecast and what we may find in season or on sale on race week.
 But you can count on a general selection of the following items: